RikJansenTU/FontysInternship/Project_2/Overview.md

 ## Exploration and Planning

-Based on feedback, I tried to create a more extensive planning for this project, which can be found here.
+Based on feedback, I tried to create a more extensive planning for this project, which can be found [here](Planning.md).

 I tried to involve the other TDE employees in the process from the get-go, setting up a meeting with them to discuss possibilities and opportunities for the project, as well as its scope.

+Ethics of generating videos of celebrities